Using crumblr in practice

 PCA

-Performing PCA on the transformed cell counts indicates that the samples cluster based on subject rather than stimulation status.
+Performing PCA on the transformed cell counts indicates that the

 library(ggplot2)